benjie/.dev/pages/graphql/errors.md

 - Them: _fix and submit_
 - Server: "you have not agreed to the terms of service"
 - Them: _fix and submit_
+- Server: "your password must contain at least one symbol"
+- Them: _leaves your website for a competitors_

 Instead, all errors should be returned at once, so the user can fix them all in one go.

-We could encompass all of these errors into an aggregate error type (`AggregateValidationError` with `errors: [ValidationError!]!`), but not all the errors are necessarily validation errors...
-There might be validation errors _and_ they have insufficient balance.
+We could encompass all of these errors into an aggregate error type (`AggregateConstraintError` with `errors: [ConstraintError!]!`), but not all the errors are necessarily errors from data constraints...
+There might be constraint errors _and_ business errors such as they have insufficient balance.
 Go too far down this route, and you start reusing massive error types, and this becomes less useful to the application developers again.

-Further, maybe we _did_ perform the mutation, but there was a non-fatal error that happened that maybe the user has to deal with (e.g. "we created your account, but we had to change your username due to a conflict").
+Further, maybe we _did_ perform the mutation, but there was a non-fatal error that occurred that the user ought to deal with or be aware of (e.g. "we created your account, but we had to change your username due to a conflict").

+### Option 3: mutation payloads contain a list of errors

 Option 3 contains a list of errors (using a mutation-specific error union), and lets you indicate separately the result of the mutation.
-This is my preferred option.
-It also has the advantage that anyone following [solid mutation design advice](https://www.apollographql.com/blog/designing-graphql-mutations) can integrate it into existing schemas without a breaking change.
+It also has the advantage that anyone following
+[solid mutation design advice](https://www.apollographql.com/blog/designing-graphql-mutations) can integrate it into existing schemas without a breaking change.

+### My personal preference

+None of options 1-3 are wrong; you should choose the one that best suits your business logic and development model.

+My personal preference is to duplicate as many domain errors on the client as possible (simple validation of data: username length, password makeup and match;
+ahead of time checking to see if username is available, user has sufficient balance) such that they are indicated to the user in realtime (with no or minimal server cost); this significantly limits the number of domain errors that would be expected to come from the server for a valid submission.
+If these remaining domain errors are few enough, then Option 1 may be sufficient and doesn't have the modelling overhead of options 2 and 3.
+If you indicate the data validation rules on your fields through field metadata, and your client retrieves them through runtime introspection, then your legacy deployed clients can even evolve to handling changes in your data validation logic automatically!

+If you cannot duplicate this logic on the client because it evolves too rapidly or because application development and server development are handled by separate teams, or if you have too many server-only domain errors, then I think both options 2 and 3 are valid; I'd lean gently towards option 3 for its flexibilty, power, and simplicity, but option 2 does have the advantage of modelling essentially a `Result` type in the schema, forcing application developers to handle the polymorphism to be able to access the result data.